-As a built spaces and landscape photographer, he is world renowned and has a international pedigree for shooting many of the worlds best hotels, bars, buildings, and open spaces.
+As a built spaces and landscape photographer, he is world renowned and has an international pedigree for shooting many of the world’s best hotels, bars, buildings, and open spaces.
 Murray‘s subjects are often too expansive to light using conventional methods, so his unique shooting techniques allow him to enhance the ambient light in post, allowing his subjects to always be interpreted in their optimum state, decreasing the time and budget required.

-Commercial client’s include Colourbond, Hermes, Emirates hotels, Bvulgari Hotels, Four Season’s Hotels, Pernod Ricard, Aesop, NSW tourism, Foxtel, Intercontinental Hotel, Lyon Nathan, OPSM, City of Sydney, Merivale
+Murray’s commercial client’s include Colourbond, Hermes, Emirates hotels, Bvulgari Hotels, Four Season’s Hotels, Pernod Ricard, Aesop, NSW tourism, Foxtel, Intercontinental Hotel, Lyon Nathan, OPSM, City of Sydney, Merivale, Star Casino.

-Murray Fredericks first documentary film ‘Salt’, where he was cinematographer and co-director, won twelve major international awards, played over 50 festivals and was screened on the ABC and PBS in the USA
+Films: Murray Fredericks first documentary film ‘Salt’, where he was cinematographer and co-director, won twelve major international awards, played over 50 festivals and was screened on the ABC and PBS in the USA.